edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 * I applied unsupervised machine learning to examine 12,951 review paper abstracts in breast cancer research.
 * I started with the question: "How can I quickly and comprehensively understand the landscape of cancer research?"
 * Chemotherapy is most overwhelmingly mentioned in breast cancer research.
-* A topic on the rise is Triple Negative Breast Cancer (TNBC).
+* An emerging topic is Triple Negative Breast Cancer (TNBC).
-* A common theme seems to be emerging resistances against chemotherapy drugs.
+* A common theme seems to be chemotherapy resistance.
 <p/>
 <br/>